digvijay10011/CIS551/README.md

 [break](break) directory contains the code and information for the exploits we carried out against other teams.
 Inside the break directory, the subdirectories starting with **mitm** conatin the info about man in the middle attacks.
 Each subdirectory also has a description.txt file that explains what that attack does. </br>
 [fix](fix) directory contain our fixes. </br>
 </br>
-[writeup.txt](writeup.txt) contain a brief summary of what we did and the interesting bugs we found as well as the bugs found against us.
+[writeup.txt](writeup.txt) contains a brief summary of what we did and the interesting bugs we found as well as the bugs found against us.